 Not surprisingly, work injury claimants are often nervous when they have an upcoming IME.
 Sometimes, I even get calls asking if a workers compensation attorney can get people out of having to go.
 The short answer is No. That’s unless there are special considerations or circumstances.
 Moreover, if you fail to attend an IME, then L&I can flag you as non-cooperative.
 In turn, L&I can penalize you for non-cooperative behavior.
 They can even suspend your benefits.

-How to prepare for IME exam
+Prepare for IME exam

 Here are 6 steps that every worker must follow before and after an IME exam.